jessypouliot98/FileRandomizer/README.md

 When you want to scramble source audio files from a game to make it chaotic.. 😬

 ### Does this have any other purpose
-I don't think so, but I think it will be funny to use !
+I don't think so, but it was funny swapping audio files of an old retro game